 Knowing the various methods to manage employees - male or female - senior level or entry - to help coach them through to accepting a new workplace culture can make all the difference.
-Providing avenues to give individuals additional time to voice their concerns can help guide them toward the future state more smoothly.
+Providing avenues to give individuals additional time to voice their concerns can help guide them toward to a more culturally diverse workforce.

 Resistance is not free - it comes at a high cost to the organization.
-The costs include such things as time delays from engaging with those who keep circling on the "why" this is happening instead of getting on with the "how"; outcomes of GDI objectives being delayed or not realized; absenteeism from those who wish to disengage from new skills development; all of these acts contribute to making it even harder to initiate GDI efforts again.
-These tactics impact the ability to actualize the economic benefits that are stated above.
+The costs include such things as: time delays from engaging with those who keep circling on the "why" this is happening instead of getting on with the "how"; outcomes of GDI objectives being delayed or not realized; and absenteeism from those who wish to disengage from new skills development.
+All of these acts contribute to making it even harder to initiate GDI efforts again.
+These delay tactics impact the ability to actualize the economic benefits as outlined in the business case above.